Attributes are a very powerful way to enrich data in ThreatConnect®. The following types of data can have custom Attributes added to them:

 - Intrusion Set

-NOTE: Only an Organization Administrator can create and edit custom Attributes.
+NOTE: Only an Organization Administrator or higher can create and edit custom Attributes.

-- The Organization Config screen will appear (Figure 3).
+- The Organization Config screen will be displayed (Figure 3).

-- Click the + NEW button, and the Configure Attribute Type screen will appear (Figure 4).
+- Click the + NEW button, and the Configure Attribute Type window will be displayed (Figure 4).

 - Name: Click in the box to enter the name of the custom Attribute as it will appear on menus and on the Details screen for Indicators and Groups.